exercism/csharp/exercises/practice/grains/.approaches/introduction.md

 Bit-shifting is more performant, but may be considered less readable.

-For more information, check the [Performance artciel][article-performance].
+For more information, check the [Performance article][article-performance].

 [approach-pow]: https://exercism.org/tracks/csharp/exercises/grains/approaches/pow
 [approach-bit-shifting]: https://exercism.org/tracks/csharp/exercises/grains/approaches/bit-shifting